-Unemployment Compensation for Ex-Servicemembers [UCX]
+Unemployment Compensation for Ex-Servicemembers [UCX Program]

-What is UCX?
+What is the UCX Program?

 By federal law, certain members of the military can get Unemployment Compensation based on their active duty service.
 This is sometimes called the “UCX Program.”
 It provides weekly income to servicemembers as they look for work, including those who can find only part-time work.